serayyagci1/coderate/README.md

 3. A choropleth map of US states' heart disease percentages.
 This visualization is on our data combined with a US GeoJSON file containing geographical boundaries of states.

 ### Visualizations
+Several plots have been created to visualize the data for understanding the distribution of different variables.
+These include:
+1. Bar plot showing the percentage of heart disease cases in different BMI categories.
+2. Violin plot demonstrating the distribution of ages for individuals with and without heart disease.
+3. Various Bar plots illustrating the percentage of heart disease cases among different categorical data(e.g. Diabetes, Depressive disorders, Smoking Status, COPD etc.)
+4. Pie chart illustrating the distribution of heart disease cases among different racial and ethnic categories.
+5. Strip plot demonstrating the distribution of BMI values for individuals with and without heart disease.
+6. A heatmap illustrating the correlation matrix among selected numeric columns, including heart disease and other variables.
+7. Two histograms showing the distribution of BMI values among individuals with and without heart disease.

+### Timeline
+The following is our timeline for the project